Oregon Captain's License Requirements

-OUPV (Six-Pack) and Master credentials for charter operators in Oregon.
+OUPV (Six-Pack) and Master credential paths for charter boats, tour boats, and passenger-for-hire operators in Oregon.

 TL;DR

 Oregon does not issue its own captain's license — the credential is the federal USCG OUPV or Master license.
+Pick OUPV for six-passenger uninspected charter boats and Master for inspected passenger vessels or larger passenger count.
 The nearest USCG Regional Examination Center is Portland, OR.
 Oregon's coastal salmon, halibut, and tuna fleet runs heavy out of Newport and Garibaldi.
 Crossing the Columbia River bar is a hard-skill threshold; Master 100 is common for the larger 6-pack-plus boats.

 - OUPV Near-Coastal (Six-Pack) — extends OUPV to 100 nautical miles offshore — the credential for offshore canyon and bluewater six-pack operators.